-An entrance assessment is administered prior to a student being accepted into the GCA program.
+An entrance assessment is administered before a student is accepted into the GCA program.
 This assessment is a succinct and individually administered measure of achievement in reading, math, and written expression.

 Students are administered benchmark assessments in the Fall, Winter, and Spring of each school year.
 These assessments indicate a student's performance level in comparison to national standards.
 Students who do not meet our current standard of excellence may be required to undergo tutoring outside of the academic program to remain enrolled in Generations Christian Academy.